Rackspace adding new data centre, expecting rapid growth

 "There's strong demand in the enterprise market for geo-redundancy in Australia.
 As a result, we'll be opening a second facility in the first half of this year."

-"This is a priority growth region for Rackspace, in terms of people, in terms of data centres", he says.
+"This is a priority growth region for Rackspace, in terms of people, in terms of data centers", he says.
 "The investment from Rackspace is very much flowing into this market.
 The market we're playing in, the Australian cloud market is growing at something in the order of 25% and 30% a year.
 Our historical performances in this market and our projected performance moving forward is significantly higher than that market growth rate".

 In what is an increasingly cluttered and competitive market, Dorney told us Rackspace's opportunities will come from differentiating themselves from the likes of AWS and Microsoft Azure.
 Whereas those offerings are well suited for businesses that are looking for a pure platform as a service, Rackspace sees themselves as offering a more complete end-to-end service.